 Nevada uses an electronic system to ensure that all vehicles on the road in the state are properly insured.
 Drivers must provide insurance information to the DMV, and it can be added, changed, and updated online through the MyDMV online services site.

 If the liability insurance is canceled or lapses on a vehicle, the state requires that the license plates be surrendered.
 Registration will immediately be suspended and the owner sent a verification request by mail.
-Failure to respond to this within 15 days will result in the mailing of a certified letter, to which you will have 10 days to respond.
+Failure to respond to their request within 15 days will result in the mailing of a certified letter, to which you will have 10 days to respond.
 Failing this, penalties will apply.